-The investigated paintings are preserved at the Chigi Palace in Ariccia (Rome, Italy), considered one of the main examples of the Italian Baroque architecture.
-The Palace was originally built for a local rich family during the second half of the XVI century and it was restored by Gian Lorenzo Bernini for the Chigi family between the 1664 and the 1672 [20].
-The restoration of the Palace was carried out with the aim to express the splendour and the importance of the Chigi, one of the main Italian papal lineage.
-In this Palace, several precious paintings are preserved, mainly dated back to the XVII century.
-Among these artworks, three paintings have been investigated in this work: “Ritratto di Mario Nuzzi che dipinge un vaso di fiori” by Giovanni Maria Morandi and Mario Nuzzi, “Primavera” by Filippo Lauri e Mario Nuzzi and “Ebbrezza di Noè” by Andrea Sacchi.
+The investigated paintings are preserved at the Chigi Palace in Ariccia (Rome, Italy), which is considered a primary example of Italian Baroque architecture.
+The palace was originally built for a rich, local family during the second half of the XVI century, and it was restored by Gian Lorenzo Bernini for the Chigi family between 1664 and 1672 [20].
+The restoration of the palace was carried out with the aim of exhibiting the splendour and the importance of the Chigi family, one of the leading families in the Italian papal lineage.
+In this palace, several valuable paintings are preserved, mainly dating back to the XVII century.
+Among these artworks, three paintings were investigated as part of this study: ‘Ritratto di Mario Nuzzi che dipinge un vaso di fiori’ by Giovanni Maria Morandi and Mario Nuzzi, ‘Primavera’ by Filippo Lauri and Mario Nuzzi, and ‘Ebbrezza di Noè’ by Andrea Sacchi.

 The portrait

-The “Ritratto di Mario Nuzzi che dipinge un vaso di fiori” (“Portrait of Mario Nuzzi painting a flower vase”) is one of the greatest masterpieces of the Roman Baroque, due to its high pictorial quality and the peculiar combination of two pictorial genres (still life and portrait) realised by two artists.
-This painting was depicted by Mario Nuzzi and Giovanni Maria Morandi, which represented the floral decoration and the Nuzzi portrait, respectively (Figure 1).
-This artwork is a typical example of baroque portraiture and the artist Mario Nuzzi is represented in his atelier, in front of the easel during his creative process with a melancholic look towards the viewer.
-In this painting, Mario Nuzzi, also called Mario de’ Fiori for his extraordinary talent to depicting flowers, reached the highest quality level in representing a single vase flower composition [21], [22].
-The canvas is composed by two identical smaller parts, vertically stitched together.
-This division was realised in order to make possible for the artists to work separately on the two painting parts [23], [24].
+The ‘Ritratto di Mario Nuzzi che dipinge un vaso di fiori’ (‘Portrait of Mario Nuzzi painting a flower vase’) is one of the greatest masterpieces of the Roman Baroque because of its high pictorial quality and the peculiar combination of two pictorial genres (still life and portrait) realised by the two artists.
+This artwork was painted by Mario Nuzzi and Giovanni Maria Morandi, who were responsible for the floral decoration and Nuzzi’s portrait, respectively (Figure 1).
+This painting is a typical example of Baroque portraiture, and the artist, Mario Nuzzi, is represented in his atelier, in front of his easel during the creative process, with a melancholic look towards the viewer.
+In this painting, Mario Nuzzi, also called Mario de’ Fiori for his extraordinary talent for depicting flowers, achieved the highest level of quality in the representation of a single flower vase composition [21], [22].
+The canvas is composed of two identical smaller pieces, vertically stitched together.
+This division was created in order to make it possible for the artists to work separately on the two different parts of the painting [23], [24].

 Figure 1.
-Giovanni Maria Morandi and Mario Nuzzi, “Ritratto di Mario Nuzzi che dipinge un vaso di fiori”, 1658-1659, oil on canvas, 195 × 265 cm, Chigi Palace, Ariccia.
+Giovanni Maria Morandi and Mario Nuzzi, ‘Ritratto di Mario Nuzzi che dipinge un vaso di fiori’, 1658–1659, oil on canvas, 195 × 265 cm, Chigi Palace, Ariccia.

 The Spring Allegory

-The “Primavera” (“The Spring”) painting was also realised by the collaboration of two artists: Filippo Lauri depicted the female figure and the cherubs, while Mario Nuzzi painted all the garlands and the floral parts (Figure 2).
+The ‘Primavera’ (‘The Spring’) painting was also realised by the collaboration of two artists: Filippo Lauri depicted the female figure and the cherubs, while Mario Nuzzi painted all the garlands and the floral elements (Figure 2).

-This artwork belongs to the series “Le Quattro stagioni” (“Four Seasons”), nowadays preserved at the Ariccia’s Chigi Palace and considered one of the greatest examples of roman Baroque painting.
-The entire series has been commissioned by Flavio Chigi, nephew of the Pope Alessandro VII [25] and executed between the 1658 and the 1659.
+This artwork belongs to the series ‘Le Quattro Stagioni’ (‘Four Seasons’), nowadays preserved in Ariccia’s Chigi Palace and considered one of the greatest examples of Roman Baroque painting.
+The entire series was commissioned by Flavio Chigi, nephew of Pope Alessandro VII [25], and executed between 1658 and 1659.

-The studied painting represents the allegory of the Spring, symbolizing the Youth, depicted as a beautiful lady surrounded by six cherubs and several types of flowers while she is raising a rose as a trophy.
-In this artwork, the two artists combined their own artistic skills reaching an incredible harmonization of the two talents [26]–[28].
+The studied painting represents the allegory of spring, symbolising youth, depicted as a beautiful woman surrounded by six cherubs and several types of flower, while holding up a rose as a trophy.
+In this artwork, the two artists combined their own artistic skills, achieving an incredible harmonisation of the two talents [26]-[28].

 Figure 2.
-Filippo Lauri and Mario Nuzzi, “Primavera”, 1659, oil on canvas, 150 × 250 cm, Chigi Palace, Ariccia.
+Filippo Lauri and Mario Nuzzi, ‘Primavera’, 1659, oil on canvas, 150 × 250 cm, Chigi Palace, Ariccia.

 The Drunkenness of Noah